tungbq/devops-toolkit/docs/usage/terraform_usage.md

-# Use ansible in the devops-toolkit
+# Use terraform in the devops-toolkit

 To use the existing container isntead of creating one, use `docker exec` command instead of `docker run`